janligudzinski/janligudzinski.github.io/content/blog/1-unfuck-prod/index.md

 - All three of the above exist in two copies, one for the production environment and one for demos
 - Mostly static landing page ("unfucking" which will be done in this post), done in Sveltekit.
 - All of this is exposed to the outside world with different subdomains by an instance of Nginx with Certbot.

+>*Why Angular and not React or Svelte?*

+At the time that was what I knew best and hated least.
+I've had the pleasure of checking out modern React in another project since and would have likely picked it over Angular had I known how far it had come since I'd last used it in college, though I still notice some "Angularisms" in the way I write React (think separate service classes for data access and so on).
+It doesn't railroad you into its whole ecosystem nearly the same way - you get to `await` and `fetch` stuff as God ordained rather than pull in a whole another library to do `.subscribe` continuation-passing - but I'm not a fan of the `&&` and `||` syntax in JSX, Angular did it much better with normal `@if` blocks since version 17.

+>*Why not \[insert meme Rust WASM framework du jour\] or HTMX?*

+Please.
+That'd be way too much of a break from how I'm accustomed to do stuff, and there's only so much experimentation you get to do when you're the CTO solely responsible for the IT side of a small business.

 >*Why Rust for what seems to be just web-slop CRUD?*